 - (1) All compensation amounts are expressed in US\$ in respect of the NEOs.
-All NEOs are paid in US\$, except for George Ogilvie and Nick Nikolakakis who are paid in C\$ converted at an exchange rate of US\$1.30/C\$1.00, being the average Bank of Canada exchange rate for 2022.
-Represents the amounts earned by the relevant individual for the year ended December 31, 2022. - (2) Represents the dollar amount based on the fair value of the award on the grant date for the year ended December 31, 2022 and 2021.
+All NEOs are paid in US\$, except for George Ogilvie, Nicholas Nikolakakis and Nicholas Hayduk who are paid in C\$ converted at an exchange rate of US\$1.37/C\$1.00, being the average Bank of Canada exchange rate for 2024.
+Represents the amounts earned by the relevant individual for the year ended December 31, 2024. - (2) Represents the dollar amount based on the fair value of the award on the grant date for the years ended December 31, 2024, 2023 and 2022.
 Values are calculated based on the market share price on the grant date.
-The share price for the units granted range from C\$. - (3) Represents the dollar amount based on the fair value of the award on the grant date for the year ended December 31, 2022.
+The share price for the units granted range from C\$1.34-C\$2.00. - (3) Represents the dollar amount based on the fair value of the award on the grant date for the years ended December 31, 2024, 2023 and 2022.
 Values are calculated based on Black-Scholes model at the market share price on the grant date.
 The Company uses the Black-Scholes model to calculate the fair value of option-based awards on the grant date.
 The Company chose the Black-Scholes model because it is a widely recognized and utilized model for option pricing.
 The Black-Scholes model requires six key inputs: risk-free interest rate, exercise price of the option, market price of the Common Share at the date of grant, expected dividend yield, expected life and share price volatility.
-In calculating the options granted in 2022, management assumed a risk free interest rate ranging between 1.51-3.19%, exercise prices ranging between C\$1.91-C\$2.00 market prices ranging from C\$1.91-C\$2.00, volatility ranging from 65-100%, an expected dividend yield of 0%, and an expected life of 5 years. - (4) Represents discretionary annual bonuses paid by the Company to the respective NEOs in respect of 2022. - (5) Represents all compensation relating to defined benefit or defined contribution plans for the year ended December 31, 2022. - (6) George Ogilvie joined the Company on July 7, 2021.
-The compensation for financial year 2021 represents the aggregate compensation that Mr. Ogilvie received in the year ended December 31, 2021 since July 7, 2021, in his capacity as President, CEO and director of the Company.
-He does not receive director's fees and the compensation he receives is solely in his capacity as NEO of the Company. - (7) Nicholas Nikolakakis was appointed as CFO and VP Finance of the Company on January 10, 2022.
-The compensation information for the financial year 2022 relating to Mr. Nikolakakis represents the compensation Mr. Nikolakakis received in his capacity as CFO and VP Finance from January 10, 2022 to December 31, 2022. - (8) Rita Adiani served as a Consultant from January 4, 2021 to July 31, 2021.
-Ms. Adiani became the Senior Vice President, Corporate Development and Strategy as of August 1, 2021.
-All other compensation includes a \$25,000 fee paid to Rita for relocation from London, UK to Phoenix, USA. - (9) Rodney Prokop resigned as CFO and Corporate Secretary of the Company on January 10, 2022.
-The compensation information for the financial year 2022 relating to Mr. Prokop represents the compensation Mr. Prokop received in respect of his capacity as CFO from January 1, 2022 to January 10, 2022 and relevant termination in other compensation payments.
+In calculating the options granted in 2024, management assumed a risk-free interest rate ranging between 1.51-4.18%, exercise prices ranging between C\$1.55-C\$2.00 market prices ranging from C\$1.34-C\$2.00, volatility ranging from 52-100%, an expected dividend yield of 0%, and an expected life of 5 years. - (4) Represents discretionary annual bonuses paid by the Company to the respective NEOs in respect of 2024, 2023 and 2022. - (5) Represents all compensation relating to defined benefit or defined contribution plans for the years ended December 31, 2024, 2023, and 2022. - (6) George Ogilvie does not receive director's fees and the compensation he receives is solely in his capacity as NEO of the Company. - (7) Nicholas Nikolakakis was appointed as CFO and VP Finance of the Company on January 10, 2022.
+The compensation information for the financial year 2022 relating to Mr. Nikolakakis represents the compensation Mr. Nikolakakis received in his capacity as CFO and VP Finance from January 10, 2022 to December 31, 2022. - (8) Harold (Bernie) Loyer was appointed as SVP, Projects of the Company on June 5, 2023.
+The compensation information for the financial year 2023 relating to Mr. Loyer represents the compensation Mr. Loyer received in his capacity as SVP Projects from June 5, 2023 to December 31, 2023 based on an annual salary of \$300,000. - (9) Nicholas Hayduk joined the Company on October 1, 2024.
+The compensation information for the financial year 2024 relating to Mr. Hayduk represents the compensation Mr. Hayduk received in his capacity as VP Corporate Strategy and General Counsel from October 1, 2024 to December 31, 2024. - (10) Rita Adiani resigned as Senior Vice President, Corporate Strategy and Strategy effective October 15, 2024.